QTM 350 - Data Science Computing

 • We will build the container using a Dockerfile, and then run it locally

-• But to keep things simple, we will only use a single container today and run it with the docker run command
+• But to keep things simple, we will use a single container today and run it with the docker run command

 Let’s get started! 🚀